walter-a-jablonowski/sales-assistant-2/tasks.md

+See also

+- AI Biz > Sell AI apps

+- [ ]

+  Currently I only see SQL an a table in the chat response.
+Make the LLM also say a few words as a summary for the result.

 - maybe simulate

-  - [ ] verify: non critical errors are part of conversation and replaced when resolved (e.g. second try)
+  - [x] verify: non critical errors are part of conversation and replaced when resolved (e.g. second try)
   - [ ] verify: critical errors full error page
-- [ ] make the bg color of the left sidebar a little darker (nicer)

-- [ ]

-Error handling updates:

-Resolvable errors:

-In conversations when there is an app error keep non critical errors as part as the conversation.
-Remove the error if it can be solved through further user action.
-Sample for a situation like this: the LLM responds that it has woo many requests, then the user enters a prompt a second time and it works.

-Currently conversations that have an error aren't persistent in the sidebar.
-Keep them there.

-Critical errors:

-If there is a critical app error so that the app can't work, replace the full html body with an error page (the app stops).

-- [ ] Whan I just write 'la'

-Error:
-'NoneType' object has no attribute 'name'

 - [ ] Verify if we already satisfy this requirement: